 The statistical byline for Mays reads like the stuff of legends.
 He holds the record (with Stan Musial) for All-Star appearances at 24 and was twice named the game's Most Valuable Player.
 Mays was a 12-time Gold Glove Award winner, named the 1951 Rookie of the Year, the National League's MVP twice, and a World Series Champion in 1954.

-Mays retired after the 1973 season with a lifetime batting average of .302 and 660 home runs.
-His lifetime total of 7,095 outfield fielding putouts remains a major league record.
+Mays retired after the 1973 season with a lifetime batting average of .302 to go along with 660 home runs.
 Mays went on to be elected to the Baseball Hall of Fame on the first ballot with a voting record of 95 percent, which is one of the highest in the history of the current BBWA election process.

-Once again, as it did with the Mickey Mantle, Bowman was the first gum manufacturer to issue a trading card of "The Say Hey Kid" with their classic 1951 set.
-Obviously, the 1952 Topps card, given the company's stature in the hobby, is treated with rookie card reverence on the secondary market.
+Once again, as it did with the Mickey Mantle, Bowman was the first gum manufacturer to issue a trading card of "The Say Hey Kid" in their classic 1951 set.
+As it is the sole 1951 card for Mays, and his very first, many recognize this card as the true (and only) Willie Mays rookie card.
+Despite arriving a year later, the 1952 Topps card is also treated with rookie card reverence on the secondary market.

 Willie Mays Rookie Cards and Other Key Early Cards